 The ergonomics of this board are pretty standard.
 It's a straight board that has only one incline setting.
 Although it's very similar to the Redragon K552-RGB in design, the feet on the AUKEY have a sharper angle, which some may prefer.

 Unfortunately, this keyboard doesn't have any backlighting, although the keycaps are made in a way that light could shine through.
+If you want a keyboard with full RGB backlighting, consider the Keychron K8.

 This keyboard is wired-only.
 The cable should be long enough to reach your desktop and it feels decently durable thanks to the rubberized coating.